The types of data we collect

 How we communicate with you

-We may contact you to notify you regarding a request for advice by email, telephone, text messages or post.
-Or we may contact you to advise you about the progress of a claim.
+We may contact you to notify you regarding a request for advice by email, telephone, text messages or post, or we may contact you to advise you about the progress of your claim.

 How we store and manage your data

-We securely store your data on this website, a computer or filing system.
-We will not keep any data or information for any longer than 12-months after we have stopped advising or providing a service to you, unless legally required to do so.
-Once this period has expired, we will securely delete your data.
+We securely store your data on this website, or a computer or filing system.
+We will not keep any data or information for any longer than necessary after we have stopped advising or providing a service to you, unless legally required to do so.
+When it is no longer necessary to store your data, it will be securely deleted.

 This website is hosted on the Wix.com platform.
 Wix.com provides the Law at Work with an online platform that allows us to offer advice and other services to you.
 Your data may be stored through Wix.com’s data storage, databases and the general Wix.com applications.
 They store your data on secure servers behind a firewall.